 ALL INCOMING MAIL, OTHER THAN LEGAL MAIL, WILL BE OPENED AND INSPECTED FOR CONTRABAND; in accordance with Florida's Statute FS 951.22.
-Incoming legal mail- will be opened and inspected for contraband in the presence of the inmate.
-This process can be waived by the inmate in writing.
-However, legal mail shall not be withheld from an inmate.
+Incoming legal mail- mail identified as "privileged" will be opened by staff in the presence of the inmate.
+The envelope and all pages will then be copied on colored paper and given to the inmate.
+Once the inmate has verified that all pages were received and are legible, the original piece of mail will be destroyed in the inmate's presence.
+Legal mail shall not be withheld from an inmate.
 This includes letters from: the courts, counsel, officials of the confining authority, government officials, and administrators of grievance systems and members of the parole authority.
 Items of excess or items considered contraband will be inspected and returned to sender.
 A stamp will be placed on the mail explaining the reason for the denial and return to sender.
 The inmate the mail was intended for will be sent a notification form of the denial during mail distribution.